 I look forward to them.

-They're gonna continue.
+They're going to continue.

-I would have continued this, whether it was required in this agreement or not.
+I would have continued this whether it was required in this agreement or not.

-Uh, as far as the guns concerned.
+As far as the guns concerned, listen to this.

 The single charge, this is AP near the end of the story, single charge only alleges that Limbaugh legally obtained about 40 pills, according to the state attorney's spokesman.